-(d) The single sideband radiotelephone must be capable of transmitting clearly perceptible signals from ship to shore.
+(c) The single sideband radiotelephone must be capable of transmitting clearly perceptible signals from ship to shore.
 The transmitter complies with this requirement if it is capable of enabling communication with a public coast station on working frequencies in the 4000 to 27500 kHz band specified in §80.371(b) of this part under normal daytime operating conditions.